 While the node visualization lets you dig deep into the state of an individual node, improved policy reports provide a way to explore high level compliance status across groups.
 A policy report can give you the latest results, highlighting what checks are failing and where, or provide historical data for trends in compliance.
 Because UpGuard maintains a system of record for configuration state, you can even run policies retroactively.
 We've called UpGuard a time machine for your infrastructure before because it allows you to revisit scans from previous days and diff across time, but now we've taken it to the next level.
 You can now determine your compliance posture for any policy for any point in time when UpGuard was running, even if the policy was not yet active.
 That's right: when a new regulatory standard hits, you can demonstrate that you were compliant before it even existed.

-As with all our features, policies are included in our standard offering and is free for up to ten nodes.
+As with all our features, policies are included in our standard offering.
 If you're manually testing configurations, or even spending a significant amount of time writing tests in code, your life is about to get a lot easier and your systems more reliable.
+See how UpGuard automates industry standard benchmarks like the Center for Internet Security's critical security controls.

 All the information needed to perform a CSTAR assessment is bundled into the UpGuard platform.
 Learn more about CSTAR.